 - Access to a new fully equipped heritage Volunteer Room

 - A discount of 10% at the State Library Shop and Café Trim

 Friends Christmas Party

-Hear from our Volunteers"People are really taken aback by the Shakespeare Room," says long standing volunteer Cleo Lynch who conducts regular hosting of the room.
+"People are really taken aback by the Shakespeare Room," says long standing volunteer Cleo Lynch who conducts regular hosting of the room.
 “For who believes this elegant, intimate space exists in the Mitchell …. with its book-lined shelves, ornate wooden carvings and plaster ceiling.”
 Visitors from overseas often comment that they haven’t seen a tribute to Shakespeare like this, and locals are surprised it has been here since 1942.

 Transcription of over 500 WWI diaries

 “Working with the diaries and letters gives me a sense of satisfaction that I can help bring their stories to a much wider audience, who can now also get to know these young men through the words they wrote about their experiences.” -Barbara Manchester